stakater/Playbook/content/workshop/sealed-secrets/management.md

     sudo  kubectl get secret -n NAMESPACE -l sealedsecrets.bitnami.com/sealed-secrets-key -o yaml > MASTER.yaml
     ```

-    Store this key at the secure location like Azure's key vault.
+    Store this key at the secure location like data key vault.

 2. Now this key can be used in another cluster like
     ```bash